princenyeche/jiraone/index.md

   * `folder` -> string: a path to the name of the folder
   * `file_name` -> string: the name of the file being created
   * `mode` -> string: file mode, available options ["r", "rb"]
+  * `skip` -> bool: True allows you to skip the header if the file has any. otherwise defaults to False
 * `path_builder` -&gt; This function helps to build a directory path and file path then returns the file path in the directory. parameters include
   * `path` -> string: a path to declare absolute to where the script is executed.